alsa-project/snd-firewire-ctl-services/libs/dice/protocols/README.md

 ## TCAT protocol

-TCAT prepared options of software stack for two types of protocols; TCAT protocol, and mLAN/OGT protocols.
+TCAT prepared options of software stack for two types of protocols; TCAT protocol, and mLAN (Music Local Area Network)/OGT (Open Generic Transporter) protocols.
 DICE II ASIC was utilized to Yamaha's mLAN 3rd generation; Yamaha n8/n12 (launched in 2007), Steinberg MR816X/MR816CSX (launched in 2008).

 The crate just supports TCAT protocol since mLAN/OGT protocols are closed.
 The protocol is categorized to two parts; common and extension.
 All of DICE-based devices support the common